nelonoel/postcss-theme-ui/README.md

 ## Responsive Values

-It also provides support for _array values_ that map to your breakpoints for convenient responsive styling.
-You can use call the `theme` function inside arrays, or use `null` to skip breakpoints.
+It also provides support for _array values_ that map to your _breakpoints_ for convenient responsive styling.
+You can call the `theme` function inside arrays, or use `null` to skip breakpoints.
+See [Caveats](#caveats) for some limitations.

 ```css
 .card {